dogweather/forkful/content/en/rust/getting-started/starting-a-new-project.md

   \ your code has a place to live.
 Programmers kick off new projects to solve problems,\u2026"
 lastmod: '2024-03-13T22:44:59.896433-06:00'
 model: gpt-4-1106-preview
-summary: "Starting a new project in Rust means setting up a basic structure so your\
-  \ code has a place to live.
-Programmers kick off new projects to solve problems,\u2026"
+summary: Starting a new project in Rust means setting up a basic structure so your code has a place to live.
 title: Starting a new project
 weight: 1
 ---